Updated: May 4, 2026

 His philosophy is built on a deep, unwavering respect for seasonality.
 The menu changes daily, dictated entirely by what’s best at Toyosu Market that morning.
 You won’t find a fixed menu here.
 One night might feature a delicate piece of aged kinmedai (golden eye snapper), its skin lightly seared to release its oils.

 Another might bring a simple, perfect piece of kasugo (young sea bream) cured with kelp to draw out its subtle sweetness and freshness.
+The Tuna used at Sushi Masa also belongs to one of the best Tuna Suppliers in Japan, used at high end venues only.

 What sets Sushi Masa apart is the intelligence behind the pairings.
 Chef Masa doesn’t just serve fish; he constructs composed dishes that highlight an ingredient’s soul.

 The cooked dishes are as thoughtful as the nigiri, from a delicate House made Edamame Toufu enriched with dashi that hums with umami, to a simmered octopus so tender it defies logic.
+Basic and simple cookings are what makes Chef Masa’s art so luxuriously perfect.

 His shari is a masterclass in itself – seasoned with a gentle touch, each grain distinct, and each piece served with care, serving as the perfect, slightly warm canvas for the fish.
 It’s an experience that is both luxurious and profoundly honest.